2025 Midwest Collegiate Chess Tournament

 Each team will consist of 4 players.
 Any college is welcome to bring as many teams as they would like, and each team may also have up to 2 reserve players that can be subbed in before the start of any round.

-Board numbers within teams will be based on USCF Regular rating only, with Unrated players playing the bottom boards.
+Board numbers within teams will be based on USCF Regular rating, with Unrated players playing the bottom boards.

-If, at the end of the 4 rounds, there is a tie for first, then a Blitz tiebreaker will be used to settle the tie.
+If, at the end of the 4 rounds, there is a tie for first, second, or third, then a Blitz tiebreaker will be used to settle the tie.

-The blitz tiebreak matches will consist of boards 1 through 4 of each team playing a G/5;d/3 Blitz game against each other.
+One tiebreak blitz match is played to decide the order between the teams.
+The blitz tiebreak match will consist of boards 1 through 4 of each team playing a G/5;d/3 Blitz game against each other.
 The team that scores the most total points will win the match.

 Other Information: